 Very popular as a daytime snack, sfinciuni are also incredible popular at the end of a night out, and the sfinciuni shop on La Vucciria Palermo is always jam packed with drunk Sicilians at 4am, no matter which day it is!

-Panelle is the word for Sicilian chickpea fritters, another popular Palermitan street food.
+Panelle is the word for deep-fried Sicilian chickpea fritters, another popular Palermitan street food.
 All over the city of Palermo you will find friggitorie, or ‘fry shops’ selling greasy goodness, and panelle are a staple of this.
 Panelle originated between the 9th and 11th centuries, during the period of Arab rule in Sicily, and a very popular way of eating panelle is on a sesame seed bun along with crocchè, or potato croquettes.

 This delicious sandwich is called the U’ Pane chi Panelle e Crocchè and is the Sicilian equivalent to a chip butty, and as far as Sicilian foods go (especially Palermitan foods), it is a classic.